python/devguide/garbage_collector.rst

 Optimization: delay tracking containers
 ---------------------------------------

-Certain types of container cannot participate in a reference cycle, and so do not need to be tracked by the garbage collector.
+Certain types of containers cannot participate in a reference cycle, and so do not need to be tracked by the garbage collector.
 Untracking these objects reduces the cost of garbage collections.
 However, determining which objects may be untracked is not free, and the costs must be weighed against the benefits